Bvenkatvinodkumar/Bvenkatvinodkumar/README.md

 # Hi there, I'm B venkat vinod kumar ! 👋

 ### Welcome to my GitHub profile!
-I'm a passionate Computer Science Engineer specializing in Artificial Intelligence.
+I'm a passionate Computer Science Engineer specialized in Artificial Intelligence.

 ## 🔭 Current Focus
 I'm currently working on exploring advanced topics in artificial intelligence and machine learning, with a particular focus on: